Faculty and Staff

 Ronald Davis joined the USC music faculty as Professor of Tuba and Euphonium in 1985 and has been principal tuba with the South Carolina Philharmonic Orchestra since 1999.
-Currently Dr. Davis is Assistant Dean for Equity, Diversity and Inclusion for the School of Music, and for eleven years he served as Coordinator of the Brass Teaching Division.
+Currently Dr. Davis is Associate Dean for Equity, Diversity and Inclusion for the School of Music, and for eleven years he served as Coordinator of the Brass Teaching Division.

 Dr. Davis was born and raised in Los Angeles, California.
 He earned a doctor of musical arts in tuba performance from the University of Southern California and also holds degrees from California State University-Fullerton and Bowling Green State University.
 His major teachers were Jim Self, Tommy Johnson, Roger Bobo, Ivan Hammond and Ronald Bishop.

 As an orchestral player Dr. Davis has performed with the Augusta Symphony Orchestra, the Santa Barbara Symphony, the Los Angeles Master Chorale and Sinfonia Orchestra under Roger Wagner, the Los Angeles Philharmonic, and the Charleston and Charlotte Symphonies.
 In 1991 as a guest soloist with the South Carolina Philharmonic Orchestra, Dr. Davis performed the South Carolina premiere of the Concerto for Bass Tuba and Orchestra by Ralph Vaughan Williams.